RubayedMunna/RubayedMunna/README.md

 # 👋 Hello, I'm Rubayed All Islam (Munna)!

-## 🧑‍🎓 About Me
+## 🧑‍💻 About Me
-I'm a final-year Computer Science and Engineering student at **Jahangirnagar University** with a passion for building impactful software, solving algorithmic problems, and conducting research in cutting-edge domains like **AI, ML, NLP**, and **IoT**.
-I enjoy teaching, contributing to open-source, and collaborating on meaningful technical projects.
+I'm a graduate and currently pursuing a **Master's in Computer Science and Engineering** at **Jahangirnagar University**.
+I'm passionate about software development, algorithmic problem-solving, and conducting research in **AI, ML, NLP**, and **IoT**.
+I enjoy teaching, exploring new technologies, and working on impactful projects.

 ---